micahriggan/gerald_bot_v2/README.md

     // ...
     password: password,
     roomJid: room + '@chat.livecoding.tv',
 		githubRepo: 'owenconti/livecodingtv-bot',
 		youtubeApiKey: 'adfadsfsadfasdf'
 };
 ```

-9) The bot should be running and waiting for your commands!
+9) At this point the bot should be running and waiting for your commands!

 ## Custom command credentials

 #### Github repo command
 - Github repo must be publicly available
-- Attribute in credentials.js: `githubRepo: 'owenconti/livecodingtv-bot'`
+- Attribute in credentials.js: `githubRepo: 'lcraver/gerald_bot_v2'`

 ### Generating Help documentation
 Help documentation is generated via Gist.
-Please ensure you have the following variables setup in your credentials file before starting the bot:
+Please ensure you have the following variables setup in your `credentials.js` file before starting the bot:

 ```
 {
-	"gistUsername" : "GIST_USERNAME",
+	gistUsername : 'GIST_USERNAME',
-	"gistAccessToken" : "GIST_ACCESS_TOKEN"
+	gistAccessToken : 'GIST_ACCESS_TOKEN'
 }
 ```

 ## Custom settings
-To enable plugins once you've downloaded them, edit the `setup/custom/settings.json` file:
+To enable plugins once you've downloaded them, edit the `/setup/custom/settings.json` file:

 ```
 {